Yup, That can't be good...

 were fighting the scimitar-wielding Arabs and Turks (even though Arabs preferred the spear and straight sword as weapons).
 Another possible influence could be cutlass-wielding pirates.

 In Chinese wuxia novels and movies, straight double edged swords (jian

 , usually the taiji type which is thinner) are also preferred over large single edged swords (daidao

-to beat someone with a bigger sword, and adding to the realism, they don't use designer weapons they make up, but Real Life
+to beat someone with a bigger sword.
+Also, adding to the realism, they don't use designer weapons they make up, but Real Life

-Of course, this trope has one primary exception, if the hero comes from a place where scimitars and sabers are used as a "default", though in these case it's more like because everyone use them.
+Of course, this trope has one primary exception: if the hero comes from a place where scimitars and sabers are used as a "default," though in these cases it's more likely because everyone uses them.
 See also Weapon of Choice

 and Good Weapon, Evil Weapon

 .
 Expect to see it often in Qurac-like

 , which is the Eastern equivalent to this trope.